SonarSource/gh-action-lt-backlog/MoveCardToReview-v2/ReadMe.md

 ### `column-id`

 ID of the Kanban column where the card should be moved to.
 Typically ID of `Review in progress` column.
+[This page](docs/github.md) explains how this can be obtained.

 ### `project-number`

 Number of the project where the column is.
-[This page]() explains how this can be obtained.
+[This page](docs/github.md) explains how this can be obtained.

+### `is-org`

+Optional parameter, set to `false` in case you wish to use this action in a repository that belongs to a user.

 ## Outputs